 In the summer, when fresh fruit is at its peak, you can make an easy simple syrup with peaches, cherries or any other favorite fruit and add it to your tea blend.
 A teaspoon of juice from a lemon, lime or orange will add a cheerful tang to your tea.
 For a more subtle citrus flavor, use a peel from the rind and drop it in the water to steep along with the tea leaves.

 In the spring, you may want to add fresh herbs like peppermint or spearmint.
 If you’ve never grown fresh herbs, tea might give you just the reason you need to start your own tea herb garden.
-Fresh lavender, mint, chamomile are some of the most popular selections for tea, and growing them yourself is easier than you may think.
+Fresh lavender, mint and chamomile are some of the most popular selections for tea, and growing them yourself is easier than you may think.

-Fall and winter are the perfect opportunity to introduce warmer spices like cinnamon to your tea blends.
+Fall and winter are the perfect opportunities to introduce warmer spices like cinnamon to your tea blends.
 When it’s cold and gloomy, and your focus is on giving your immune system a needed boost, consider adding elderberry, ginger or echinacea.

 As you learn about what you like and don’t like, the opportunities open up even more!
 Tea can be used in cooking and baking, works well as a marinade and is a great base for cocktails.
 To get started thinking about nontraditional ways to use tea in your kitchen, we invite you to look through our free Recipe Guides.